-Encourage / Facilitate Placement of this Housing on Permanent Foundations / Owned Land
+Facilitate Placement of this Housing on Permanent Foundations and Owned Land

-In non-park settings, facilitate the placement of this housing on permanent foundations and on land owned or subject to a long-term lease by the homeowner.
-This will allow the treatment of the home as real property.
+In non-park settings, facilitate and encourage the placement of this housing on permanent foundations and on land owned or subject to a long-term lease by the homeowner.
+This will allow the treatment of the home as real property, which in turn allows for improved financing options for residents of these homes.